Module Fixpoint

 Iteration strategies

-type ('a, 'b) strategy_vertex = ('a, 'b) FixpointType.strategy_vertex = {
+type ('vertex, 'hedge) strategy_vertex = ('vertex, 'hedge) FixpointType.strategy_vertex = {

-mutable vertex : 'a;
+mutable vertex :'vertex;

-mutable widen : bool; (*Should this vertex be a widening point ?*)
+mutable widen :bool; (*Should this vertex be a widening point ?*)

 }